-I remember when I was younger, time passed slower than it does now that I am older.
-I can’t (yet) say I’m old.
-Nor can I say that I’m young.
-I’m in that strange time of in between.
-It is during these in between years that one begins to notice that time has begun to run with haste.
-Not slowly as it did when I was a child at school.
-Back then, a day at school seemed to take forever to pass.
-I had better things to do with my time, like watch “Underdog” on TV.
+I remember when I was younger, time seemed to pass more slowly than it does now that I am older.
+I can’t quite say I’m old, nor can I claim to be young.
+I find myself in that strange in-between stage.
+It is during these years that I’ve begun to realize how quickly time seems to be moving.
+It doesn’t crawl like it did when I was a child in school.
+Back then, a day at school felt like it lasted forever.
+I had better things to do with my time, like watching “Underdog” on TV.

 With the passing of every year, I gain a little more perspective.